stefanjudis/serverless-contentful-watermark/README.md

 ## How to get started

 This project is built using the [serverless framework](https://www.serverless.com).

+### Project structure

 You can find all the configuration needed for the function included in this project in the `serverless.yml`.
+The `serverless.yml` is the main configuration file defining functions and routes for API Gateway.

 ### Install all dependencies